JupiterOne/sdk/docs/testing.md

 ```

 This function accepts the same options as `createMockExecutionContext` but also
-allows for `entities` and `relationships` to also be input passed in.
-This is
+allows passing `entities` and `relationships`.
+This is helpful for setting up
-helpful for setting up tests for steps that rely on data from another step.
-The
+tests for steps that rely on data from another step.
+The `entities` and
-`entities` and `relationships` passed in via the options are _not_ included in
+`relationships` passed in via the options are _not_ included in the
-the `collectedEntities` and `collectedRelationships` arrays.
+`collectedEntities` and `collectedRelationships` arrays.

 Input data is omitted from the `collected*` properties because step tests should
 only have to focus on asserting the generation of new data from based on the